A-Knee09/Network-Analysis-Tool/README.md

 ## Installation

+>[!IMPORTANT]
+>Make sure you have admin permission to run this , in windows open the cmd as admin and for linux use sudo

 The application requires Python 3.8+ and several dependencies.
 Follow these steps to set up the environment:

 ### Clone the Repository